 A touch-screen point-of-sale (POS) system operates on tablets and handheld devices, typically via an app.
 The biggest advantage of using a touch-screen or tablet POS is a streamlined interface for faster checkout.
 Plus, touch-screen devices are more portable than cash registers or hardwired countertop POS systems, allowing for mobile sales capabilities.

-The best tablet and touch-screen POS systems are affordable, easy to use, and have key business management features like inventory management and sales reporting.
+The best tablet and touch-screen POS systems are affordable and easy to use and have key business management features like inventory management and sales reporting.

 Based on our evaluation of over a dozen options, the best touch-screen POS systems are:

 - Square: Best overall and best free touch-screen POS